PelleLille/hsl-docs/functions.rst

 .. class:: LDAPResult()

-  The LDAP result class holds the result from an LDAP search or list result.
+  A LDAP result iterable object which holds the result from an LDAP search.

-  .. function:: LDAP.entry()
+  .. function:: LDAPResult.next()

-	  A LDAP result entry.
+	  Return the next result.

 	  :return: entry data
 	  :rtype: array or None